MicrosoftDocs/azure-devops-docs/docs/boards/plans/scaled-agile-framework.md

 [!INCLUDE [temp](../includes/version-vsts-only.md)]

-With many enterprises benefiting from individual agile teams, the need to scale those practices as the organization grows has come into greater focus.
-The need for enterprises to view progress of many agile teams and across a portfolio has grown.
+With many enterprises benefiting from individual Agile teams, the need to scale Agile practices as the organization grows is of greater interest.
+The need for enterprises to view progress of many Agile teams and across a portfolio continues to grow.
 To address these needs, many businesses have adopted the Scaled Agile Framework&reg; (SAFe&reg;).

 If you're familiar with Scrum but not familiar with SAFe®, [these videos at Scaled Agile](https://www.scaledagileframework.com/videos-and-presentations/) are a good way to orient yourself.

 Azure Boards supports SAFe® practices through its autonomous teams, backlogs, boards, reports, and metrics.
-This article introduces you to how Azure Boards artifacts supports SAFe practices and artifacts.
+This article introduces you to how Azure Boards artifacts support SAFe practices and artifacts.
 >[!div class="checklist"]
 > * The Scaled Agile Framework®
 > * Essential SAFe®